 In order to understand and use this formula, you will need specific information, including the discount rate offered to you by a purchasing company.

-- Dollar amount of each fixed payment
+- The dollar amount of each fixed payment

 - Number of payments you want to sell